amyrd/badHacks/README.md

 # badHacks
-I tried making a game hack, it works but it's quite bad but helped me learn how its done haha.
+I tried making a game hack, it works but it's quite bad〜